Skip to content

 Simulation Loop

 The Coordinator drives the simulation.
 It computes a base tick as the GCD of all component periods and advances a SimulationClock each tick.
-See the overview diagram for the high-level component layout.

 for each tick:

-2. if grid is due: grid_state = grid.step(clock, dc_buffer)
+2. if grid is due: grid_state = grid.do_step(clock, power_samples, events)

 3. for each controller: